Ozziko/DeepFake/README.md

 # DeepFake
-A spare-time research project I started for my interest, challenge and experience, aiming to create DeepFake videos - copying a person's face/body gestures and voice from one video to another video (of another person).
+A spare-time research project I started for my interest, challenge and experience, aiming to create DeepFake videos - transferring gestures and voice of one person's video to another's.

 ## Project Roadmap
 **(last update: 2019/06/10)**